Who we are

 If you would like to get involved in helping to influence local healthcare, you can join your local GP practice PPG, and link directly with your locality PPG to have a voice in the CCG decision- making processes.
 Alternatively, you can join the CCG Health Network and help us by taking part in focus groups or surveys or come and talk to us at our regular public meetings to make sure your voice is heard.

-Feedback and key points from the PRG are fed into the Governing Body to inform key decisions.
+Feedback and key points from the CPRG are fed into the Governing Body to inform key decisions.
+You can find out more about the CPRG by contacting Chris Laker, Senior Engagement Officer, Christopher.Laker@nhs.net.